sboger/m5-prop-gun-sight/README.md

 Esp-idf for the M5-Camera module.

 TO-DO
+* build instructions for both Arduino and esp-idf.
 * cross-hairs
 * various displays (like wifi-scanning superimposed over image to look futuristic)
 * button functions for brightness, etc.